DAIRLab/dairlib/director/scripts/README.md

         Note that the axes will be color coded with red being the x-axis, green the y-axis, and blue the z-axis.

+        4) A single arrow: draws a single arrow in a given direction.
+No matter the source of the start location for the arrow (identical to other data category), the direction of the arrow must be specified in LCM.
+There is additionally an option to specify the reference frame for the direction, either "local" (the kinematic frame, non-functional for non-kinematic sources) or "global".
+The LCM indexing procedure mirrors that of LCM data catagories.

+        "alpha": The transparency as a value from 0 to 1 "type": "axes",
+        "thickness": The thickness of each arrow
+        "scale": A scaling factor applied to the arrow "frame": "global" or "local", determines the frame of reference for the arrow direction specification, defaults to "global"

+        "abstract_channel" : See LCM listing under data above.

+        "abstract_type" : See LCM listing under data above.

+        "abstract_field" : See LCM listing under data above.

+       "index_field": See LCM listing under data above.

+       "index_element": See LCM listing under data above.